v-rgrace/Viva/Viva/learning/workday-intro.md

 **Admin experience**

-- Manage multiple connectors for LMS and each 3P content provider.
+- You can manage multiple connectors for LMS and each 3P content provider.
-- Manually update the 3P content that is part of learning paths, collections, and other structured learning when the connectors for 3P content are updated, deleted, enabled, or disabled.
+- You can manually update the 3P content in learning paths, collections, and other structured learning when the connectors are updated, deleted, enabled, or disabled.

 **Learning experience**

 - Mixed consumption experience for contents coming from LMS and 3P content providers.
 - The **Assigned to you** tab doesn't show any assignment for 3P content as it can be only recommended.
-- The **Completed** tab won't show the history of completion status for 3P content.
+- The **Completed** tab doesn't show the history of completion status for 3P content.

 > [!NOTE]
 > - Deleting connectors from the admin interface will remove only the courses from LMS and 3P content providers based on the connectors being deleted.